kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 > avoid adding `sharingAffinity` mid-flight when possible, but the scheduler
 > must handle it safely when it occurs.

+**Enablement and Rollout Dynamics**

+The combination of device and claim states during rollout is critical for safe enablement.
+The design prioritizes **conservative correctness** to ensure that modal hardware is never accidentally over-provisioned or misconfigured during a feature upgrade.

+1. **The "Unknown Affinity" safety valve**: If `sharingAffinity` is added to a ResourceSlice that already has active legacy claims (claims created before the feature or without `StructuredParameters`), the scheduler cannot reconstruct the current mode of the device.
+The device is marked with `AffinityStates[deviceID].Unknown = true`.
+Even if the device has 15/16 slots free, the scheduler will **filter it out** for any new claim that requires `sharingAffinity`.
+The device only becomes eligible for new affinity-locked scheduling once all legacy claims are released and the device becomes clean.

+2. **Handling missing or malformed parameters**: The scheduler treats a device with `sharingAffinity` as a protected resource.
+If a device requires both `subnet` and `pkey` but a claim only provides `subnet`, the device is filtered out — all declared keys are mandatory.
+If a claim's `StructuredParameters` entry is malformed or contains non-string values for required keys in alpha, the device is excluded.

+3. **Version skew and rollback**: During a rollout, an older scheduler will ignore the `sharingAffinity` field.
+This may lead to permissive scheduling where incompatible pods land on the same device.
+The DRA driver remains the final safety backstop to reject these at `NodePrepareResources`.
+If the feature gate is disabled on rollback, `sharingAffinity` fields are ignored, devices return to being unconditionally shareable, and the driver again becomes the sole authority for enforcing hardware modes.

+**Recommended rollout sequence**: To minimize capacity stranding during rollout, drivers should ideally:

+1. Wait for a device to be idle (clean).
+2. Update the ResourceSlice to include the `sharingAffinity` field.
+3. Allow the scheduler to establish the first known lock with a new claim.

 **Downgrade**: If a ResourceSlice with `sharingAffinity` exists and the feature gate is disabled:
 - API server rejects updates to the field
 - Scheduler ignores the field (all claims can share)